apache/mynewt-site/docs/os/core_os/mynewt_os.md

 ###Basic OS Application Creation
-Creating an application using the Mynewt Core OS is a relatively simple task: once you have installed the basic Newt Tool structure (build structure) for your application and created your BSP (Board Support Package), the developer initializes the OS by calling `os_init()`, performs application specific initializations, and then starts the os by calling `os_start()`.
+Creating an application using the Mynewt Core OS is a relatively simple task.
+The main steps are:

-The `os_init()` API performs two basic functions: calls architecture and bsp specific setup and initializes the idle task of the OS.
-This is required before the OS is started.
-The OS start API initializes the OS time tick interrupt and starts the highest priority task running (i.e starts the scheduler).
-Note that `os_start()` never returns; once called the device is either running in an application task context or in idle task context.
+1. Install the basic Newt Tool structure (build structure) for your application.
+2. Create your BSP (Board Support Package).
+3. In your application `main()` function, call the `sysinit()` function to initialize the system and packages, perform application specific initialization, then wait and dispatch events from the OS default event queue in an infinite loop.
+(See [System Configuration and Initialization](/os/modules//sysinitconfig/sysinitconfig.md) for more details.)

 Initializing application modules and tasks can get somewhat complicated with RTOS's similar to Mynewt.
 Care must be taken that the API provided by a task are initialized prior to being called by another (higher priority) task.